rahasyae/Fashion-Store_CRUD/README.md

 ## Usage

-- Run the `main.py` file to start the Fashion Store Management System.
+- Run the `main.py` file to start the Fashion Store.
 - Choose between the Admin or Customer role based on your requirements.
 - Follow the on-screen prompts to navigate through the system.

 ## Screenshots
 ![Flowchart](https://github.com/rahasyae/first/blob/main/Global%20Flowchart.jpg)
-Include some screenshots or gifs showcasing the functionalities of your Fashion Store Management System.
+Include some screenshots or gifs showcasing the functionalities of your Fashion Store.

 ## Contributing